-Consideration in measuring performance Principles Performance outcomes Types of measures Engagement is genuine People had faith and confidence in the engagement process Was there an opportunity for different knowledge and perspectives to be shared?
+Performance outcomes Types of measures

+People had faith and confidence in the engagement process Was there an opportunity for different knowledge and perspectives to be shared?
 How well did the engagement process enable stakeholders and community issues and solutions to be identified?
 How did people interact with each other?
 Did the process build community capacity about planning?
 Would people participate in a similar process in the future?

+)e eople had faith and onfidence in the